China's Huawei remains committed to Britain despite election result

-LONDON Chinese telecoms company Huawei's enthusiasm for Britain as a place to do research and business despite Brexit is unaffected by the country's inconclusive national election, it said on Tuesday.
+LONDON (Reuters) - Chinese telecoms company Huawei's enthusiasm for Britain as a place to do research and business despite Brexit is unaffected by the country's inconclusive national election, it said on Tuesday.

 The loss of Prime Minister Theresa May's majority in last week's election has increased political uncertainty ahead of negotiations on Britain's exit from the European Union, but Huawei's deputy chairman and rotating chief executive said the company remained committed to the UK.